Imagine picking up the phone to call a homeless shelter, because you have nowhere to go and no family or friends willing or able to help.

 MICAH House works tirelessly to break the generational cycle of homelessness in our community and to continue to do so, we need your help.
 Your donation will truly make a difference to homeless families and women in our community and can help in a variety of ways - from sheltering a family of four for a week to purchasing diapers for children, or providing milk to serve with meals.

 Thank you for your support!

 Did you know?

-- So far this year, 46% of MICAH House residents reported domestic violence as the primary reason for becoming homeless, and 28% have reported a loss of job as their primary reason.
+- In 2017, 46% of MICAH House residents reported domestic violence as the primary reason for becoming homeless, and 28% reported a loss of job as their primary reason.

-MICAH House has been a haven for more than 800 homeless individuals in 2017.
+MICAH House provided shelter and support services to 857 homeless individuals in 2017 -- 55% were children.
 Through a network of services, MICAH House provides support and security to individuals who are uncertain about their future and are worried for the safety and well-being of their children.
 Families and single women who enter MICAH House are provided an array of services including nutritious meals, counseling resources, an on-site health clinic, and a trauma-informed (BUDDY) play program.

 Your support of MICAH House is needed now more than ever as we continue to add programs and services to help our homeless community members.